HealthEquityEvidenceCentre/HEEC/data/workforce/README.md

 Data is reported annually from September 2015-2020, quarterly from December 2020-June 2021, and monthly from July 2021 henceforth.

-The practice-level headcount of fully-qualified permanent GPs (excluding GPs in training & locums) is denoted by the TOTAL_GP_EXTGL_HC column.
+-   The practice-level headcount of fully-qualified permanent GPs (excluding GPs in training & locums) is denoted by the TOTAL_GP_EXTGL_HC column.
+-   The practice-level FTE of administrative staff is denoted by the TOTAL_ADMIN_FTE column.
+These figures are broken-down further by role type:
+    -   Manager
+    -   Management Partner
+    -   Medical Secretary
+    -   Receptionist
+    -   Telephonist
+    -   Estates and Ancillary

 ``` r
 workforce <- data.frame()